HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Note: do not add any log4j library in your application pom file, as it is already loaded as a nested dependency of the SDK.

-You can rely on the default logging configuration (based on Log4J library) and change just a few parameters inside the application config file, or ovveride it completely with a custom one.
+You can rely on the default logging configuration (based on Log4J library) and change just a few parameters inside the application configuration file, or override it completely with a custom one.

 Default log configuration
 -------------------------------
 By default, `a predefined log4j2.xml configuration <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/resources/log4j2.xml>`_  is used.
 It redirects all logging messages to the system console and to a filesystem log file, rotated and gzipped when it reaches 50MB size (only the latest 10 are then retained).

-The following dynamic parameters coming from the application conf file are used, so that you can change them by just updating the application conf file:
+The following dynamic parameters are taken from the application configuration file, and  can be changed there at any time:
 ::

     scorex {